heatheratsmooch/smooch-docs/pages/docs/authenticating-to-smooch-api.md

 });
 ```

 You can also initialize the library to perform operations at the account level (for [managed accounts](/docs/intro-to-managed-accounts/)) or at the individual user level.
-Read more about how to do this in the [javascript library documentation](https://github.com/smooch/smooch-core-js)
+Read more about how to do this in the [javascript library documentation](https://github.com/smooch/smooch-core-js).

-#### Using a HTTP Request Header
+#### Using an HTTP Request Header

 If you're calling the API directly, you'll need to craft a token from the key and secret pair as described in the [JWT documentation](/docs/jwt).